 .
 Sr Frances Orchard, our Provincial, serves as a Governor of St Mary's School.
 Sisters serve as hospital chaplains, and a Sister is involved in local and national Justice and Peace initiatives.

 Mary Ward sisters have lived for over 300 years in Britain’s oldest religious house, the Bar Convent

 , York.
 Sisters in our York community share a life of prayer and service within the city, running a heritage centre and guest house in the Bar Convent, a Spirituality Centre at St. Bede’s

 , and a house for their elderly, infirm sisters at St. Joseph’s.
 Sisters continue their 300-year-old link with All Saints’ School

 , part of which was formerly the Bar Convent Grammar School., and one of the Sisters serves as a Governor.

-, a small church without a priest on a housing estate and its Neighbourhood Centre, where two of our CJ Sisters have been engaged in religious, educational and social activities for 17 years.
+, a small church without a priest on a housing estate with its Neighbourhood Centre, where two of our CJ Sisters have been engaged in religious, educational and social activities for 17 years.

 There are Sisters serving outside the UK: in Rome, where Sister Jane Livesey serves as the General Superior of the worldwide Congregaton of Jesus, Toronto (Regis College

 WHO WE ASPIRE TO BE